 I’m grateful to have friends and partners from around the world who have supported my social projects, sharing an adventure together and to have my work shared, it’s been a blessing.

-Since then, there has been many first for me, like being in a helicopter in the Himalayas, falling off a wooden bridge in a tribal village in Philippines, a motorcycle trip across India and Nepal, the Pushkar Fair with 40,000 camels, snowfall in Austria, crossing West Africa and living among Hmong people in Vietnam.
+Since then, there has been many ‘first’ for me, like being in a helicopter in the Himalayas, falling off a wooden bridge in a tribal village in Philippines, a motorcycle trip across India and Nepal, the Pushkar Fair with 40,000 camels, snowfall in Austria, exploring West Africa and living among Hmong people in Vietnam.

 GIVE LIGHT

-From this journey and learnings, iMKIRAN Nation was founded.
-Which embodies the idea of exploring cultures, to support ethnic communities and to empower the marginalised.
+From this life experiences, iMKIRAN Nation was founded.
+A grassroots social initiative, which embodies the idea of exploring cultures, to support ethnic communities and to educated marginalised children.

 As part of our community, your collective support helps us with our social projects, bring more creatives together and give light to another.